Deborah Prentice

-Deborah A. Prentice (born November 1961) is an American scholar of psychology and university administrator.
-Since 2023, she has served as the vice-chancellor at the University of Cambridge in England.
+Deborah A. Prentice (born November 1961) is an American psychologist and university administrator.
+Since 2023, she has served as the vice-chancellor of the University of Cambridge in England.
 She was previously the provost at Princeton University and Alexander Stewart 1886 Professor of Psychology and Public Affairs.

 Early life and education

 Prentice was raised in Oakland, California, where she was educated at state schools and learned the piano.
+She states she was largely raised by her mother alone, and as a teenager often worked as a piano accompanist.

 She graduated with a Bachelor of Arts in human biology and music from Stanford University in 1984.
 She then pursued graduate studies at Yale University, where she received an M.S. in psychology in 1986, an M.Phil. in psychology in 1987, and a Ph.D. in psychology in 1989.

 Career

 Prentice began teaching at Princeton University in 1988, and became an assistant professor at Princeton in 1989.
-Prior to becoming provost on July 1, 2017, Prentice served as Dean of the Faculty from 2014 to 2017.
-She became vice-chancellor at the University of Cambridge in 2023 and is also a fellow of Christ's College, Cambridge.
+Prior to becoming provost on July 1, 2017, Prentice served as Dean of the Faculty from 2014 to 2017, after she had served for twelve years as Head of the Department of Psychology.

 Her research focuses on social norms.
 She writes that her early focus was on attachments to both abstract views and concrete items; she then researched the way in which social groups form a "dynamic system" that both reflects and is affected by the way in which their members act.
 She has applied her research to methods of helping people to alter problematic behaviors such as overconsumption of alcohol, gender stereotyping, and violence against domestic partners.
 Her pioneering work on pluralistic ignorance applied to college campus alcohol use is a foundation of numerous campus alcohol education and bystander intervention programs.

 In 2025 Prentice's life and work, and the role played by music, was the subject of the BBC Radio 3 programme Private Passions, compered by Michael Berkeley.

+Provost of Princeton University

+Prentice became provost on July 1, 2017, serving until 2023.

+Prentice is noted for overseeing an expansion in the number of undergraduates, and guiding the university through the COVID-19 pandemic.
+She oversaw the redesign of student financial aid and stipend packages.

+She was commended for overseeing a diversity drive which included measures to alleviate systemic racism.

+As provost she oversaw two investigations of classics professor Joshua Katz, who after the second investigation was fired in 2022 for not being fully honest and cooperative in the first investigation into a consensual sexual relationship with a student in violation of university policy.
+This brought some controversy with some faculty members alleging he was being targeted for criticising anti-racist proposals at Princeton, with eight professors writing to Prentice and others in support of Katz.